 Your group project will be to develop content for a wiki.
-You will be assigned a group and a topic.
-As a group, you will combine the information you coalesced for your individual projects and to make one final product.
+You will be assigned a group, based on a topic of shared interest.
+As a group, you will combine the information you coalesced for your individual projects and make one final product.

-We will make every effort to fairly evaluate your participation and effort in every project, including group projects.
-Students will be afforded the opportunity to evaluate their groupmates' performances.
+I will make every effort to fairly evaluate your participation and effort in every project, including group projects.
+You will be afforded the opportunity to evaluate their group mates' performances.
 However, the reality is that working with others can sometimes be difficult and unfair.
-So, treat your teammates with respect and make the effort that you would want others on your team to make!
+Please treat your teammates with respect and make the effort that you would want others on your team to make!
 Good communication between teammates always makes for better projects and grades-establish responsibilities early on and check in with one another.